evant/ipromise/README.md

 }
 ```

-You can see more examples on how to use `PromiseManager` in
+You can see more examples on how to use `AsyncManager` in
 `ipromse-android-example`

 A Note on Memory Usage